LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins users

-Unvetted plugin recommendations could lead to the transmission of inappropriate content to users, e.g., showing adult content to children.
+\textbf{Recommend inappropriate \& harmful content.} Unvetted plugin recommendations could lead to the transmission of inappropriate content to users, e.g., showing adult content to children.
 Additionally, users often act on the recommendations of plugins, which could be exploited to deceive users, e.g., sending users to a website that steals their credit card information or fakes the LLM platform.